 Both EB and UV curing allow for a certain degree of control over energy penetration, but the process for each is different.
 EB penetration can be controlled by manipulating the voltage on the equipment; a lowvoltage works best for printing and packaging coatings, inks, and films.
 UV penetration can be controlled with the lamp’s peak irradiance.
 With a highpowered and focused lamp, you can use the UV process to cure materials with a higher optical density.

 By choosing the process that’s bestsuited for the level of penetration you need, you’ll produce higher quality products and increase customer satisfaction.
-If you are ready to discuss how EB can help your business reduce costs and increase efficiencies, please feel free to contact us.
+If you are ready to discuss how electron beam technology can help your business reduce costs and increase efficiencies, please feel free to contact us.